 How is Kona Coffee different?

 Planted in the rich volcanic soil on the slopes of Mauna Loa, coffee trees have been cultivated in Kona since the early 1800s.

-Hawaii is actually further north of the equator than most coffee-producing countries and so the climate has a huge impact on the coffee’s quality through cooler air and the blend of sunlight and moisture.
+Hawaii is further north of the equator than most coffee-producing countries, so the climate has a huge impact on the coffee’s quality through cooler air and the blend of sunlight and moisture.

 All these conditions combine to provide exceptional conditions for growing some of the best coffee in the world.

 Why is Kona coffee so expensive?